 At the end of each of my interviews, I always asked, "If you could send a message to US educators who are working with families and students from Colombia and Venezuela, what advice would you give them?"
 The answers often were the same: Love them.
 Have patience with them.
 Try to understand what they are going through.
-Looking back on my own temporary status as an outsider in Medellín, I realize that the people who most helped me and my family in Colombia were those we met through the schools.
+Looking back on my own temporary status as an outsider in Medellín, I realize that the people who most helped me and my family cannot be overstated.
+Connections

+Medellín, I realize that the people who most helped me and my family in Colombia were those we met through the schools.
 Even in our privileged position, we relied on schools to find our way.
-And reflecting on the experiences of students, families, and educators I met in Medellín, I see that the importance of school communities cannot be overstated.
+And reflecting on the experiences of students, families, and educators I met in Medellín, I see that the importance of school communities